remix-run/remix/docs/guides/single-fetch.md

 For v2, you may still continue returning normal `Response` instances and they'll apply status codes in the same way as the `response` stub, and will apply all headers via `headers.set` - overwriting any same-named header values from parents.
 If you need to append a header, you will need to switch from returning a `Response` instance to using the new `response` parameter.

-To ensure you can adopt these features incrementally, our goal is that you can enable single fetch without changing all of your `loader`/`action` functions to leverage the `response` stub.
+To ensure you can adopt these features incrementally, our goal is that you can enable Single Fetch without changing all of your `loader`/`action` functions to leverage the `response` stub.
 Then over time, you can incrementally convert individual routes to leverage the new `response` stub.

 ### Client Loaders